 - Next, simply restart your computer and keep tapping the F12 button to open the BIOS setup utility.
 Here, you need to enter your BIOS entry code.
-Since each system has its own BIOS entry key, you can read more about it: set computer to boot from USB drive.
+Since each system has its own BIOS entry key, you can read more about it: set the computer to boot from a USB drive.

 - Once the entire booting system is done from the bootable drive, the Recoverit program will start automatically.
 From here on, recovering and copying your data from your unbootable Windows 10 program is quite simple.
 If you want to recover all your precious data from your unbootable system, all you need to do is follow this tutorial.

-In this article, we had firmly discussed every possible way to solve the black screen of death crisis that generally occurs after a Windows 10 update.
-While all of the solutions mentioned above do not ask or require prior technical knowledge from a person, it is essential to take care of the computer and continuously check for warning signals.
-These signals could eventually result in hardware failure that could end you up with a black screen.
+In this article, we firmly discussed every possible way to solve the black screen of death crisis that generally occurs after a Windows 10 update.
+While all of the solutions mentioned above do not ask for or require prior technical knowledge from a person, it is essential to take care of the computer and continuously check for warning signals.
+These signals could eventually result in hardware failure that could end up with a black screen.